-Cisco® Application Centric Infrastructure (Cisco ACI®) is part of our intent-based networking framework to enable agility and resiliency in the data center.
+How does Cisco® Application Centric Infrastructure (Cisco ACI®) play into this cloud-networking continuum?
+Cisco ACI is part of our Nexus® Dashboard Platform for cloud networking, enabling agility and resiliency in hybrid-cloud and multicloud environments.
 It captures higher-level business and user intent in the form of a policy and translates this policy into the network constructs necessary to dynamically provision the network, security, and infrastructure services.

-Cisco ACI enables automation that accelerates infrastructure deployment and governance, simplifies management to easily move workloads across a multifabric and multicloud framework, and proactively secures against risk arising from anywhere.
+Cisco ACI, the industry’s most secure, open, and comprehensive Software-Defined Networking (SDN) solution, enables automation that accelerates infrastructure deployment and governance, simplifies management to easily move workloads across a multi-fabric and multicloud frameworks, and proactively secures against risk arising from anywhere.
 It radically simplifies, optimizes, and expedites the application deployment lifecycle.

 Modern data centers are dynamic.
-IT operations must meet the expectation of quality of service business needs in a rapidly changing environment.
-Cisco ACI transforms IT operations from reactive to proactive with a highly intelligent set of software capabilities that analyzes every component of the data center to ensure business intent, guarantee reliability, and identify performance issues in the network before they happen.
+IT operations must meet the expectations of quality-of-service business needs in a rapidly changing environment.
+Cisco ACI transforms IT operations from reactive to proactive with a highly intelligent set of software capabilities that analyze every component of the data center to ensure business intent, guarantee reliability, and identify performance issues in the network before they happen.

-As application usage gets more pervasive across the enterprise network, IT professionals are looking to build solutions for consistent policy and encryption from the campus to the data center.
-For example, Cisco ACI integrations with Cisco® Software-Defined Access (SD-Access) /Cisco DNA Center and Cisco SD-WAN allow customers to automate and extend policy, security, assurance, and insights across their entire networking ecosystem.
+As applications have become more pervasive across the enterprise network, IT professionals are looking to build solutions for consistent policy and encryption from the campus to the cloud.

-With Cisco ACI, customers can manage complexity, maximize business benefits, and deploy workloads in any location, small and large, on premises and remote, in private and public clouds, satellite data centers, and 5G-enabled telecom edges.
+With Cisco ACI, customers can manage complexity, maximize business benefits, and deploy workloads in any location, small and large, on premises and remote locations, in private and public clouds, satellite data centers, and 5G-enabled telecom edges.

 The main benefits of Cisco ACI include the following: